Tag Archives: Tenet

 Tenet, Christopher Nolan’s latest action/sci-fi movie is, as expected, a notable cinematic experience.
 Nolan’s story of a protagonist on a mission that unfolds beyond real-time, as he journeys through a world of international espionage is a film that pulls you in immediately in a brilliantly immersive way, thanks to the engaging action and powerful musical score.

-Another bit of good news is that even though both Tenet and Inception are action/sci-fi movies that sometimes aesthetically appear similar, I’d say that that’s mainly because the film making team is the same because the stories are quite different.
+Another bit of good news is that even though both Tenet and Inception are action/sci-fi movies that sometimes aesthetically appear similar, I’d say that’s mainly due to the filmmaking team being the same, because the stories are quite different.

 As for specific highlights, the character I enjoyed watching most is Kenneth Branagh’s Andrei Sator.
 Once you meet him, you won’t soon forget.
 At least I did not.
-For me, the main stand out scenes happen towards the end starting with a memorable scene that involves several vehicles on the road including a fire truck.
+For me, the main stand-out scenes happen towards the end, starting with a memorable sequence that involves several vehicles on the road, including a fire truck.
 Everything after that just gets better and better until the satisfying end that may or may not leave the door wide open for a sequel.

 There are just two things I didn’t love about Tenet.
 The first one being that I wasn’t fully convinced by the ‘love connection’ between Elizabeth Debicki’s Kat and the protagonist.
 And by love, I don’t mean romantic love.
-I just didn’t understand why he cared so much for Kat, a seemingly random woman even though her story is empathy inducing.
-Perhaps it’s the time not being linear aspect of Tenet that didn’t allow for everything I needed to see, in the order I needed to see it to fully understand why Washington’s the protagonist truly cared for Kat as much as he did.
+I simply didn’t understand why he cared so much for Kat, a seemingly random woman, even though her story is empathy-inducing.
+Perhaps it’s due to time being non-linear in Tenet.
+Meaning all I needed to see to understand why he cared so much happens in another timeline, one that’s not shown in the movie.
+Considering my limited understanding of how time travel works, I can only hope that I just made sense.

 The second thing that would have made Tenet better for me is similar to the first; I wanted to connect to Washington’s character more and sooner.
 It seemed as though too much of his personal story was kept a mystery.